Alik-Agarwala/LearningGitHub/README.md

-# LearningGitHub

----

-This repository is created for teaching purpose only.
+## This repository is created for teaching purpose only.